kalmuthu/SONIC/Core file manager.md

 ### Config commands
 >1.
 Config command to save the details of exporting tech-support data to an external server which includes remote server name, path, transfer protocol type and the user credentials.
 >2.
 Config command to enable/disable the tech-support export
 >3.
-Config command  configure the tech-support export peroidic interval.
+Config command  configure the tech-support export periodic interval.

 ### Show commands
 > 1. Show commands to display the core file information
-> 2. show commands to display the tect-support export details.
+> 2. show commands to display the tech-support export details.

 ### 1.3 Scalability Requirements
 > NA